 After mere hours, foreigners could hop on a YouBike once again.

-You could make this scenario tell any story you want: Taiwan welcomes all foreigners with accessible policies, or Taipei is an immigrant-friendly city.
+You could rewrite these headlines to tell any story you want: Taiwan welcomes all foreigners with accessible transportation policies, or Taipei is an immigrant-friendly city.
 But when it comes down to it, the motivation was in the money — the existence of that Bloomberg article says as much.

-The inequality among foreigners living in Taiwan is tangible.
-Those who hail from majority-White, English-speaking countries are guaranteed a higher pay than even highly skilled Taiwanese citizens.
+The inequality among foreigners living in Taiwan is vast.
+Those who hail from majority-White, English-speaking countries are often guaranteed a higher pay than even highly skilled Taiwanese citizens.
 The spending power of expats makes them especially valued and protected by the Taiwanese government.

-If you are a White expat who stumbles across this article, and you’re thinking defensive thoughts (i.e. “They need English speakers in the workforce, someone’s gotta do it, might as well be me!”), I get it.
+If you are a White expat who stumbles across this blog post and jump into defense mode (i.e. “They need English speakers in the workforce, someone’s gotta do it, might as well be me!”), I get it.
 But you, along with the rest of the expat community, myself included, needs to do better.

 It’s obvious, but it must be said: make a real effort to learn the local language.
 It blew my mind how many expats I met who thought one hour per week of Chinese tutoring would be enough.

-If this next one upsets you, you might be a lost cause: check your privilege.
+Next, check your privilege.
 Don’t take your income for granted, and try to spend it in ways that will help the community.
 As an inexperienced English teacher, I still made nearly 4x the starting wage as the average Taiwanese English teachers did.
 Why?
 Because I was born in an English-speaking country.
-That’s it.
-That’s the only reason.
+That’s literally the only reason.

 This has got to be the most polarizing thing I’ve ever posted on this website.
 Feel free to comment or message me.
 I’d love for there to be more discourse among ex-pats about allll of this.